gevulotnetwork/gevulot/gevulot-overview.md

 Note: We are exploring the possibility of having continuously running programs, which output periodic proofs.

+Note: We are exploring using Bullshark consensus where one cycle would equal one round in consensus instead of one block.
+The round length would be extended slightly to ensure constant round length even when network speeds fluctuate.

 ## Network

 The Gevulot network can be seen as having two distinct node types which together converge on network state: validators and provers.
 On a high level provers complete proving workloads and validators process transactions, verify proofs and order these into blocks.